cordero1794/twinia-servo-digital-twin/README2.md

 The main goal of the project is to reduce the gap between simulated robotic environments and real robotic systems through a systematic **simulation-to-reality (sim-to-real) validation methodology**.

-To achieve this objective, controlled experiments were performed on the servo motors responsible for the locomotion system of the robot.
-Electrical and mechanical variables were recorded and used to estimate the dynamic parameters of the actuators.

-The identified models are then integrated into a **digital twin environment in NVIDIA Omniverse**, allowing comparison between simulated robot behavior and the physical platform.
+To achieve this objective, the research followed a multi-stage process including theoretical modeling, experimental approximation, simulation validation, and hardware improvements to the physical robot platform.

 ---